-What if you could re-engineer your body to function at its peak and burn fat more efficiently by simply tweaking what you consume before a workout?
-That might sound like an opening line straight out of an infomercial selling a “miracle” weight loss pill, but that’s the science-backed promise of fasted training.
+What if you could re-engineer your body to function at its peak and burn fat more efficiently by simply changing what you consume before a workout?
+That might sound like an opening line straight out of an infomercial selling a miracle weight loss pill, yet that’s the promise of fasted cycling training.
+But will it work for you?
+We’ll cover the benefits, disadvantages, and more in this guide to fasted training.

 What is Fasted Training?

-When intervention does occur, your body is able to gradually replace glycogen consumption with fat consumption during your workout.
+When you train in a fasted state, your body gradually replaces glycogen consumption with burning fat during the workout.
 This is how all that fat-burning magic happens.
+But do fasted rides work?
+As always, it depends on your goals.

 When Should I include Fasted Training?